astrolabsoftware/spark-lsst/README.md

 Although [Apache Spark](http://spark.apache.org/) is not primarily meant to bring further speed-up on the computation itself, it is very efficient to deal with and manage a large volume of data.
 It often provides better performances than other tools for e.g. embarrassingly parallel job by optimizing data distribution (load balancing) and minimizing I/O latency.

-One should also mention that one of the strength of Apache Spark resides in its simplicity.
-It’s impressive really how seamless Spark works for dealing with pipeline and job management.
-Those are done internally without user actions and are often more efficiently than what we could do manually by scheduling tasks with MPI for example.
+Let's also mention that one of the strength of Apache Spark resides in its simplicity.
+It’s impressive how seamless Spark works for dealing with pipeline and job management.
+Those are managed internally without user actions and are often executed more efficiently than what we could do manually by scheduling tasks with MPI for example.

 ## What typically needs to be modified to use Apache Spark?